 In November 2021, the Commission presented its official proposal for a Markets and Financial Instruments Regulation (MiFIR) review as part of a Capital Market Package including other legislative proposals (i.e., the creation of the European Single Access Point (ESAP) - see above - and a review of the European Long-Term Investment Funds (ELTIFs) Regulation).
-Regulation (EU) 2023/606 (the so-called ELTIFs II Regulation), specifically aimed at amending the ELTIFs Regulation as to the requirements pertaining to investment policies and operating conditions of ELTIFs, the scope of eligible investment assets, the portfolio composition, the diversification requirements and the borrowing of cash and other fund rules, was published in the Official Journal of the EU on 20 March 2023.
-The ELTIFs II Regulation entered into force on 9 April 2023.
-The EC MiFIR review aims at improving transparency and making the EU market infrastructure more competitive.
-The review has been mainly focused on the establishment of an EU Consolidated Tape (CT) - a centralized database meant to provide a comprehensive view of market data - namely prices and volumes of traded securities across trading venues in the EU.
-The new rules amending the MiFIR entered into force on 28 March 2024, while certain elements of the regulation phasing in over the coming years.
+Regulation (EU) 2023/606 (the so-called ELTIFs II Regulation), specifically aimed at amending the ELTIFs Regulation as to the requirements pertaining to investment policies and operating conditions of ELTIFs, the scope of eligible investment assets, the portfolio composition, the diversification requirements and the borrowing of cash and other fund rules, entered into force on 9 April 2023.
+The EC MiFIR review has been mainly focused on improving transparency of EU markets through also the establishment of a centralized database - an EU Consolidated Tape - meant to provide a comprehensive view of market data of all asset classes (prices and volumes) across trading venues in the EU.
+The new rules entered into force on 28 March 2024, while certain elements of the regulation phasing in over the coming years.

-In May 2023, the European Commission published its Retail Investment Strategy (RIS) legislative package with the aim of ensuring that the legal framework for retail investments sufficiently empowers consumers, encourages improved and fairer market outcomes and ultimately creates the necessary conditions to grow retail investor participation in capital markets.
+In May 2023, the Commission published its Retail Investment Strategy (RIS) legislative package with the aim of ensuring that the legal framework for retail investments sufficiently empowers consumers, encourages improved and fairer market outcomes and ultimately creates the necessary conditions to grow retail investor participation in capital markets.
 The Package mainly presents amendments to the Directive on markets in financial instruments (MiFID II), the Directive on insurance distribution (IDD), and to the Regulation on key information documents for packaged retail and insurance-based investment products PRIIPS).
 In particular the proposal: i) introduces a partial ban on inducements paid from manufacturers to distributors in relation to the reception and transmission of orders, or the execution of orders to or on behalf of retail clients (where no advice relationship exists between the investment firm and the client); ii) introduces a Value for Money (VfM) approach amending product oversight and governance rules to ensure that undue costs are not charged and that products deliver VfM to retail investors, with specific comparability tools (benchmarks); iii) foresees the standardization of information on costs and charges, with a greater degree of detail.
 The legislative process is ongoing.
-As both the EU Council and Parliament finalized their own position within the first half of 2024, reviewing several parts of the proposal, the final negotiations aimed at reaching a final legislative text are expected to start in Autumn 2024.
-The entry into force of the new package is not expected before the end of 2025.
+As both the EU Council and Parliament finalized their own position within the first half of 2024, reviewing several parts of the proposal, the final negotiations aimed at reaching a final legislative text are expected to start in late 2024/early 2025.
+The entry into force of the new package is not expected before the beginning of 2026.